teoshibin/COMP2042_CW_hcyst2/README.md

 ### Major Changes
 - Added Sound class for audio clip playing and music playing
-- Added ConstantData class for assets path and game constant
+- Added ConstantData class for game constants
-- Added RuntimeData class for runtime data references
+- Added RuntimeData class for data references (game saves are loaded here)
+- Added Player, SavedGame, settings as serializable data object
-- Added Player, FileGame, FileScore and FileUsername for the username and high score file reading and writing
+- Added SaveGameManager that extends FileManager for the use of loading and storing player info
 - Added LevelNotFoundException a custom Exception class for error handling
 - Added Game, LoadComponents, LevelSelector and Launcher, refactored from the original main class.
 - Added LevelBase interface for linking up all custom-made levels.
+- Added assets.properties as assets path storage
+- Added data access objects (DAO) for Player and assets
-- Categorized assets into images, sounds, views (fxml assets), saves (serialized objects) and styles (css)
+- Categorized asset files into directories of images, sounds, views (fxml assets) and styles (css)
-- Categorized classes into packages of controllers, core, utils and worlds
+- Categorized classes into package of controllers, core, utils and worlds
-- Refactored Animal actor horrifying nested if conditions using switches
+- Refactored Actor class into IntersectingActor class, ActingActor class, AnimatingActor Interface
+- Refactored Turtle, WetTurtle and Frog to extends ActingActor and implements AnimatingActor capable of pausing individual animation timer while game puase
+- Refactored End actor to extends IntersectingActor and remove inherited unused methods
+- Refactored the rest of actors extend from ActingActor
 - Optimized in game score display from image view adding to label updating
 - Removed Digit actor
 - Removed Background actor and move its functionality to LoadComponents
 - Added GodAnimal actor that wins instantly for debugging purposes
 - Added several fxml screens with its controller controlled by an instance of ScreenController in Launcher
-- Linked all the functionalities from models to controller to views
 - Slightly shrink down the size of the window

 ### Bug Fixes